 The University of Florida Levin College of Law and EDRM are pleased to offer the 5th Annual E-Discovery Conference completely free to attend in person or via livestream to all employees of federal and state government agencies, judges and judicial staff, students, and academics.

-For all others, the day-long conference is available for nominal fees—$99 to attend in person or $49.00 for livestream.
-Members of the EDRM are eligible to receive a discounted rate.
-Contact us for additional information.
+For all others, the day-long conference is available for nominal fees—$199 to attend in person or $99.00 for livestream.
+Members of the 8th Judicial Circuit Bar Association, ACEDS and Friends of the conference are eligible to receive a discounted rate.
+Please contact us for additional information.

 This conference is underwritten by the International Center for Automated Research (ICAIR) at the University of Florida Levin College of Law as part of its public mission and is offered at a startlingly low price.